Johanna Konta: Personal life

-Johanna Konta was born in Sydney, Australia, on 17 May 1991, the daughter of Hungarian parents Gábor, a hotel manager, and Gabriella, a dentist.
+Johanna Konta was born in Sydney, Australia, to Hungarian parents: Gábor, a hotel manager, and Gabriella, a dentist.
 Her parents had emigrated separately from Hungary and met in Australia.
 One of Konta's grandfathers, Tamás Kertész (1929–1989), played football for Ferencvárosi TC; he won two international caps for Hungary in the 1950s and later coached the Ghana national team.
 Konta has a half sister, Eva Mumford, from her father's previous marriage.
 Her sister is married to former Australian rules football player Shane Mumford.

 Konta's childhood was spent in Collaroy on Sydney's Northern Beaches, where she was introduced to tennis at an after-school programme at the age of eight.
 When she was 14, she attended the Sánchez-Casal Tennis Academy in Barcelona for 15 months, during which time her parents settled in Eastbourne, England.

 Konta became a British citizen in May 2012 and concurrently switched her sporting allegiance from Australia to Great Britain.
 When her nationality became the subject of debate at the 2016 Australian Open after she was labelled a Plastic Brit, Konta said it was "a compliment for you guys to be interested in my Australian roots", but that she was "very pleased to be representing Great Britain ... where I grew up essentially".
 Konta has three passports – British, Australian and Hungarian.

 Konta lives in East Sussex, where her applications to build a home in the protected Ashdown Forest have proved controversial.

 Two weeks after her retirement from professional tennis, Konta announced on Twitter that she had married her long-term boyfriend Jackson Wade.
-The wedding took place on 11 December 2021, and on September 12, 2022, she announced on her social accounts, the birth of her daughter Emmeline Konta-Wade.
+The wedding took place on 11 December 2021, and on 12 September 2022, she announced the birth of her daughter on her social accounts.

 Career

-2008: $10,000 title
+2008: First ITF Circuit title

 Konta won her first ITF singles title at a $10k tournament in Mostar, Bosnia and Herzegovina shortly before her 17th birthday in May 2008.
-She commented that the best was yet to come.

-2009: $25,000 title
+2009: First 25k title

-Konta achieved a significant breakthrough at a $25k tournament in Sutton, England, in February 2009.
+Konta achieved a significant breakthrough at a 25k tournament in Sutton, England, in February 2009.
 Entering as a wildcard, she defeated the top seed, Corinna Dentoni, who was ranked 153 at the time, and two other top 250 players to reach the final where she lost in three sets to Katie O'Brien.
-Konta backed this performance up by winning the $25k Waterloo Challenger in Ontario in June, over Heidi El Tabakh.
+Konta backed this performance up by winning the 25k Waterloo Challenger in Ontario in June, over Heidi El Tabakh.

 Konta then went through a difficult time in the second half of the year, losing her first match in eight of the nine tournaments entered, six of these losses going to three sets.
 However, with the help of the earlier results, she rose from 668 to 360 in the WTA rankings during the year.